vinc/littlewing/README.md

 it from `littlewing` if you installed it to make it run (much) faster.

-The CLI as been designed to interface nicely with other Unix tools, for example to test if the times from perft are stable you could do:
+The CLI as been designed to interface nicely with other Unix tools, for example to test if the times from perft are stable you can do:

     $ for i in $(seq 0 10); do littlewing -s <<< "perft 6"; sleep 1; done